Functional Memory

 Traditional memory systems fail in mission-critical applications because they can't distinguish what information actually matters for outcomes.
 They either store everything (wasting resources) or use generic importance scoring (missing critical details).
 When making high-stakes decisions, this approach breaks down.

-Amigo's memory system keeps the complete user context (what we call L3) actively loaded during conversations.
-When a patient mentions chest tightness, the system immediately has their heart condition history, anxiety patterns, and medication context available—no retrieval delays, no missing pieces.
-This enables real-time reasoning with full context rather than trying to piece together fragments after the fact.
+Amigo's memory system is designed to keep the outcome-sufficient user context (what we call L3) readily accessible during conversations.
+When a patient mentions chest tightness, the system can surface their heart condition history, anxiety patterns, and medication context without waiting for ad-hoc retrieval.
+This minimises latency while maintaining the information needed for real-time reasoning.

 The result: healthcare decisions that properly account for how current symptoms connect to medical history, medication interactions, family patterns, and past treatment responses.